 Nathaniel Nordin-Tuininga is a long-time Environmental Educator.
 He spent much of his childhood learning directly from 1200 acres of meadows and forests and from the elders who helped him cultivate a deep reverence for the more-than-human world.
 His life has been an ongoing exploration of alternative educational models including the indigenous practices still in use in many “developing” nations, which rely heavily on the interaction between children and the natural world.
 He holds an undergraduate degree in Environmental Studies from the University of Oregon, an Ecovillage and Permacultural Certification from Lost Valley Educational Center, and two teaching degrees in Early Childhood and Grades, from Waldorf Teacher Education Eugene.
 Nathaniel brings patience, joy, and an intimate appreciation for the ecological interdependence of life.

 Hosanna White cherished her Rocky Mountain childhood home.
-A move to suburban Texas at age nine abruptly woke her to an understanding of the earth as sacred, invaluable, and very much in need of intelligent stewardship.Since her middle school days, she has led numerous sustainability-themed classes and restoration projects for youth.
-Her journey of reconnection with nature has brought her to Oregon, where her ancestors, two centuries ago once pioneered a life.
+A move to suburban Texas at age nine abruptly awoke a knowing in her that the Earth is sacred, invaluable, and very much in need of intelligent stewardship.Since her middle school days, she has led numerous sustainability-themed classes and restoration projects for youth.
+Her journey of ever-deepening connection with nature has brought her to Oregon, where her ancestors, two centuries ago once pioneered a life.
 She intends to do the same, returning to the roots with community and an off-grid homestead.
-A practicing ceremonialist, certified in Transformative Arts facilitation, Hosanna is passionate about kindling creative expression in both children and adults.
-Her life is also colored by painting, pottery, singing, herbalism, and gardening.
-She has always seen knowledge paired with enthusiasm as the origin of great change.
+A practicing ceremonialist, certified in Transformative Arts facilitation, Hosanna is passionate about kindling creativity and authentic expression in both children and adults.
+Her life is also colored by singing, herbalism, gardening, and practicing ancestral skills like pit fire pottery and basketry.

 Katja Kohler raises cows, goats, rabbits, chickens, ducks and geese, and is dedicated to ecologically focused farming that feeds the microbes, fungi, and bacteria in the soil.
 Her love for nature was fostered while growing up in Guatemala among the monkeys and snakes beneath the canopy of ceibas in the jungle.
 She feels blessed by her childhood experiences and is happy to provide opportunities for more children to learn amongst nature.
 After graduating from UCLA with degrees in art and Spanish, she co-directed a tutorial program, taught art and gardening in Austin Texas, before moving with her husband to a small farm just outside of Cottage Grove.
 She has since taught Spanish at the Montessori school in Eugene and with several afterschool programs.
 She has incorporated Montessori, Waldo